This is an early post; revised May 10, 2018; March 13, 2021; re-written May 13, 2021

 12. With upādāna as a condition, a new existence (bhava) is grasped at the cuti-paṭisandhi moment.

 - The next citta vīthi starts with the new existence or “bhava,” matching that state of mind: “pati+ichcha sama uppāda.”
-Depending on the kamma nimitta that was grasped, a matching existence, a human, animal, deva, etc., arise; see, “Paṭicca Samuppāda – “Pati+ichcha”+”Sama+uppäda.”
+Depending on the kamma nimitta that was grasped, a matching existence, a human, animal, deva, etc., arises; see, “Paṭicca Samuppāda – “Pati+ichcha”+”Sama+uppäda.”

 - More details in “Concepts of Upādāna and Upādānakkhandha.”
 A deeper analysis of “Difference Between Tanhā and Upādāna.”

 Bhava Paccayā Jāti – Kammic Energy Giving Rise to Rebirth in a New Realm

 13. With bhava as a condition, jāti (new birth) arises.
 Except for human and animal realms, bhava and jāti are the same.
-See, “Bhava and Jāti – States of Existence and Births Therein.”
+See “Bhava and Jāti – States of Existence and Births Therein.”

 - A birth matching the bhava starts at this step for the human and animal realms.
 The selected “human/animal bhava” will last until the kammic energy associated with that kamma seed is exhausted, as explained in the above post.

 - Thus, if the kamma seed has the potential for thousands of years of life, the next birth will still be in the human realm when the current life ends.